pundit-community/pundit-matchers/README.md

 - `permit_only_actions(%i[action1 action2])` Tests that an array of actions,
   passed in as a parameter, are the only actions permitted by the policy.
+- `permit_all_actions` Tests that all actions in the policy are permitted.
 - `permit_action(:action_name)` Tests that an action, passed in as a parameter, is permitted by the policy.
 - `permit_action(:action_name, *arguments)` Tests that an action and any